mokimokheonpark/Puzzle-Bobble/README.md

 ## Overview

 - Implemented Puzzle Bobble game clone using the Pygame library in Python.
-- Used object-oriented programming principles.
+- Used Object-Oriented Programming principles.
 - Used Depth First Search (DFS) Algorithm for matching and popping bubbles

 ## Dependency